Streak camera: Mechanical types

-Optoelectronic type
+Optoelectronic types

-Optoelectronic streak cameras work by directing the light onto a photocathode, which when hit by photons produces electrons via the photoelectric effect.
+Optoelectronic streak cameras work by receiving the incoming light on a photocathode, which when hit by photons emits electrons via the photoelectric effect.
 The electrons are accelerated in a cathode-ray tube and pass through an electric field produced by a pair of plates, which deflects the electrons sideways.
 By modulating the electric potential between the plates, the electric field is quickly changed to give a time-varying deflection of the electrons, sweeping the electrons across a phosphor screen at the end of the tube.
 A linear detector, such as a charge-coupled device (CCD) array is used to measure the streak pattern on the screen, and thus the temporal profile of the light pulse.

-The time-resolution of the best optoelectronic streak cameras is around 180 femtoseconds.
+The time-resolution of the fastest optoelectronic streak cameras is around 180 femtoseconds.
 Measurement of pulses shorter than this duration requires other techniques such as optical autocorrelation and frequency-resolved optical gating (FROG).

 In December 2011, a team at MIT released images combining the use of a streak camera with repeated laser pulses to simulate a movie with a frame rate of one trillion frames per second.
 This was surpassed in 2020 by a team from Caltech that achieved frame rates of 70 trillion fps.

+A camera that receives a 2-D image and jumps it around in one or two dimensions, at a high frame rate, resulting in multiple frames tiled onto a film, an output screen, or an imaging sensor, is a framing camera.

+A framing camera that deflects the incoming 2-D image inside a cathode-ray tube (much like an electro-optical streak camera) is an electro-optical framing camera.